 “There are a few points to think about when I’m deciding what is best for my client.
 Ultimately, it depends on the issues being treated, how fast they want results, and budget,” explains Mattioli.

-Both procedures deliver enduring results, but it depends on the issue being tackled.
+Even though both procedures deliver enduring results, it depends on the issue being tackled.
 “When you smooth out wrinkles, that deeper collagen is there for a long time.
 Pigment can be tricky.
-Normally you can get months or years of even tone if you are diligent with SPF and have a solid skincare routine.”
+Normally, you can get months or years of even tone if you are diligent with SPF and have a solid skincare routine.”

 So, what’s the takeaway?
 The choice essentially comes down to what complexion woes you want erased.
 For certain conditions, it’s worth the money to splurge on a laser for stronger results, whereas for other concerns, a peel will definitely do the trick.
 When in doubt, seek out the advice of a licensed dermatologist or aesthetician.